How the World Will Look After the Coronavirus Pandemic

 This Pandemic Can Serve a Useful Purpose

-by Shivshankar Menon, a distinguished fellow at Brookings India, a former national security advisor to Indian Prime Minister Manmohan Singh, and a visiting professor at Ashoka University, India.
+By Shivshankar Menon, a distinguished fellow at Brookings India, a former national security advisor to Indian Prime Minister Manmohan Singh, and a visiting professor at Ashoka University

 It is early days yet, but three things seem apparent.
 First, the coronavirus pandemic will change our politics, both within states and between them.
 It is to the power of government that societies—even libertarians—have turned.
 Government’s relative success in overcoming the pandemic and its economic effects will exacerbate or diminish security issues and the recent polarization within societies.
 Either way, government is back.
 Experience so far shows that authoritarians or populists are no better at handling the pandemic.
 Indeed, the countries that responded early and successfully, such as Korea and Taiwan, have been democracies—not those run by populist or authoritarian leaders.